 He moves to rue Marcel Sembat where he takes in the Uruguyan painter Torres-Garcia for two months.
 The latter introduces him to modern painting and cubism.

-He with Luc Lafnet, Jamblan and Réande found the the magazine L’Acte, which will appear in only four issues.
-Torres-Garcia also join them.
+He with Luc Lafnet, Jamblan and Réande found the the magazine L ’Acte, which will appear in only four issues.
+Torres-Garcia also joins them.

 Hélion shows two paintings at the Salon des Indépendants.
 Louis-Léon Martin gives him a good write-up in the Crapouillot.
 Turned down by the Salon d’Automne together with Engel Pak, Aberdam, Pierre Daura and Torres-Garcia, they set up an exhibition under the title « Les cinq refusés », noted by André Salmon in La Revue de France.